 Columbus DUI Checkpoints

-However, DUI checkpoints are the exception to the rule.
+Generally, the police may not stop your vehicle randomly or without legitimately suspecting you of a traffic or criminal offense.
+However, checkpoints are the exception to the rule.
 Ohio courts have allowed checkpoints if they meet the following requirements* for sobriety checkpoints:

 (1) warning signs